Board of Trustees

 Kol Dichfin Yeitei v’yei-chul; Kol Ditzrich Yetei v’yifsach—Let all who are hungry comeand eat.
 Let all who are in need come and celebrate.
 The high cost of Passover supplies makes this a difficult time for many Jewish families.
 Donations to the Rabbi’s Discretionary Fund at this season are used for Ma’ot Chittin to provide matzah and other Passover items for those in need.

-Hashata hacha, L’shanah haba’ah b’arah d’Yisrael. “ This year we are here, next year in the Land of Israel.”
-This year, support an organization that supports the vital work done for the well-being of Israel: Magen David Adom, Israel Trauma Coalition (focusing on mental health support), Masorti Movement (Conservative movement in Israel), and others.
+Hashata hacha, L’shanah haba’ah b’arah d’Yisrael.“ This year we are here, next year in the Land of Israel.”
+This year, support an organization that supports the vital work done for the well-being of Israel: Masorti Movement (Conservative movement in Israel), Magen David Adom, Israel Trauma Coalition (focusing on mental health support), Misdar (an Israeli non-profit offering psychological support to members of Sayeret Matkal—an elite unit in the IDF—who suffer from PTSD.
+Elad Bar Ilan, our former Shaliach, now works for Misdar and asked for our support).
 Consider also Givat Haviva, Standing Together, and other organizations that are dedicated to creating a “Shared Society” among Arab and Jewish Israelis.

 Hashata Avdei, L’shanah haba’ah b’nai chorin.
 “This year we are slaves, next year, may we all be free.”
 Learn more about modern-day slavery at Free the Slaves.